Privacy concerns with social networking services: Privacy concerns with Snapchat

 On Snapchat, there is a new feature that was incorporated into the app in 2017 called Snap Maps.
 Snap Maps allows users to track other users’ locations, but when people “first use the feature, users can select whether they want to make their location visible to all of their friends, a select group of connections or to no one at all, which Snapchat refers to as ‘ghost mode.’”

 This feature however has raised privacy concerns because “‘It is very easy to accidentally share everything that you've got with more people than you need too, and that's the scariest portion’.
 Cyber security expert Charles Tendell told ABC News of the Snapchat update.”
 For protecting younger users of Snapchat, “Experts recommend that parents stay aware of updates to apps like Snapchat.
 They also suggest parents make sure they know who their kids' friends are on Snapchat and also talk to their children about who they add on Snapchat.”

-An additional concern users have with the privacy of Snapchat is the deletion of Snapchat's after 30 days.
-Many users become confused as to why it looks like someone has gotten into their account and opened all of their snapchat's which then increases their Snapscore.
+An additional concern users have with the privacy of Snapchat is the deletion of Snapchats after 30 days.
+Many users become confused as to why it looks like someone has gotten into their account and opened all of their snapchats which then increases their Snapscore.
 This has caused great concern over hackers getting into personal Snapchat accounts.
 To reassure users, Snapchat has added to their Support webpage explaining the expiration of snapchats after 30 days yet it is still very unclear.
 To clarify, this is exactly what happens: after 30 days, any unopened Snapchats will automatically be deleted or expire (which appears to the user as the same thing as being opened automatically).
 Therefore, this will change the user's Snapscore.
 After snaps expire, it will look like all of the snapchats have been opened, shown by many unfilled or open boxes.